dmbarbour/wikilon/docs/ABCRT.md

 For "effects" integration, I'll favor monadic programming with RESTful interactions: mailboxes or queues for eventful updates, pubsub arenas for watching external data, etc.. similar to how I model this stuff internally within dictionary applications.

+I'm leaning towards a dynamic set of nurseries.
+We could grow the nursery set and the heap from opposite sides of our arenas.
+We could also have larger vs. smaller nurseries, for example, within a single context.
+We could support annotation `{&mem:use_large_nursery}`.

 There will be no callbacks.

 ## Addressing, Pointer Layout, and Size Limits